-*** Update Dec 2015: The grace period is 21 days, not 30 days; it’s probably a good idea to renew your license disk before starting the grace period instead of waiting until the end of it – as we all know, South African bureaucracy is not the fastest.
+*** Update Dec 2015: The grace period for renewing your vehicle license disk is 21 days, not 30 days; it’s probably a good idea to renew your license disk before starting the grace period instead of waiting until the end of it – as we all know, South African bureaucracy is not the fastest.
 As one reader from Cape Town commented, don’t rely on the notice being sent in the mail either but keep track of the date yourself.
-Also, to renew your license disk, you must now not only bring your renewal notice (if it was sent) and cash, but ALSO your passport or ID booklet, and proof of residence, to ascertain you still reside at the same address. ***
+Also, to renew your vehicle license disk, you must now not only bring your renewal notice (if it was sent) and cash, but ALSO your passport or ID booklet, and proof of residence, to ascertain you still reside at the same address. ***

 I recently read somewhere that stories are more likely to be read when their titles contain numbers, as in “101 Ways to Lose Weight.”
 So you might have to suffer through a spat of such headlines on my blog while I test this theory.

-But since I’m a nice person, I’ll come right out and tell you the six things to know instead of making you suffer through the rest of my story, the telling of which you have learned by now is never brief.
+But since I’m a nice person, I’ll come right out and tell you the six things to know for renewing your vehicle license disk in South Africa, instead of making you suffer through the rest of my story, the telling of which you have learned by now is never brief.

 - South African vehicle registrations (aka license disks, the little round thing on your windshield) must be renewed every year